Industrial / Agricultural

 Both ground and air source heat pumps are ideal for farm and industrial businesses.

-They can significantly reduce heating costs, generate a new income stream and cut your carbon footprint.
+They can significantly reduce heating costs and cut your carbon footprint.
 They are ideal for providing heating for everything from farm houses to animal houses, and warehouses to greenhouses.

 Lower fuel bills

 Ground and air source heat pumps offer the best payback of any renewable heating system.
-Payback will vary depending on the size and complexity of your installation, but a typical installation could show a payback on its entire cost within five years, with the RHI continuing to provide another 15 years of income at no cost to you.
+Payback will vary depending on the size and complexity of your installation, but a typical installation could show a payback on its entire cost within five years.

 Ability to maintain the use of the land